architect/arc.codes/public/reference/arc/http.md

 │   ├── get-pages-000dateID/
 │   ├── get-contact/
 │   └── post-contact/
-├── .arc
+├── app.arc
 └── package.json
 ```

 Note: The route `/pages/:dateID` corresponding handler deliberately looks a bit weird with the triple `000`.
 This is so you can quickly differentiate URL params from URL parts.

 ---

 ## Next: [`Creating table indexes with @indexes`](/reference/arc/indexes)